ziyilin/graal/docs/reference-manual/languages/jvm/operations.md

 ## JVM Operations Manual

-### Difference between running Graal in the native image vs on the JVM
+### Difference between running the Graal compiler in a Native Image vs on the JVM

-When running Graal on the JVM, it goes through the same warmup phase that the rest of the Java application does.
+When running the Graal compiler on the JVM, it goes through the same warmup phase that the rest of Java application does.
 That is, it is first interpreted before its hot methods are compiled.
 This can translate into slightly longer times until the application reaches peak performance when compared to the native compilers in the JVM such as C1 and C2.

-Currently, this is the only way Graal can be used with the JVM.
-We are developing a mode whereby Graal itself is compiled ahead of time into a native shared library using SubstrateVM.
-This will provide startup times on par with the native compilers.
-It will also remove any impact Graal's use of the Java heap may have on the application as Graal will have its own heap and memory manager.
+To address the issue of taking longer to reach to peak performance, both GraalVM Enterprise and Community images now include **libgraal** -- a shared library, produced using [Native Image](https://github.com/oracle/graal/blob/master/substratevm/README.md) framework to ahead-of-time compile the compiler itself.
+That means the Graal compiler can now be deployed as a native shared library.
+In this mode, the compiler uses memory separate from the HotSpot heap and it runs compiled from the start.
+That is, it has execution properties similar to other native HotSpot compilers such as C1 and C2.
+Currently, this is the **default mode** of operation.
+It can be disabled with `-XX:-UseJVMCINativeLibrary`.

 ## Measuring Performance

-The first thing to be sure of when measuring the performance of Graal is to ensure the JVM is using Graal.
-In a GraalVM binary, the JVM is configured to use Graal as the top tier compiler by default.
+The first thing to be sure of when measuring the performance is to ensure the JVM is using the Graal compiler.
+In the GraalVM binary, the JVM is configured to use the Graal compiler as the top tier compiler by default.
 You can confirm this by adding `-Dgraal.ShowConfiguration=info` to the command line.
-It will produce a line of output similar to the one below when Graal is initialized:
+It will produce a line of output similar to the one below when the Graal compiler is initialized:
 ```
 Using Graal compiler configuration 'community' provided by org.graalvm.compiler.hotspot.CommunityCompilerConfigurationFactory loaded from jar:file:/Users/dsimon/graal/graal/compiler/mxbuild/dists/graal.jar!/org/graalvm/compiler/hotspot/CommunityCompilerConfigurationFactory.class
 ```
-Note that Graal is only initialized on the first top tier JIT compilation request so if your application is short lived, you may not see this output.
+Note that the Graal compiler is only initialized on the first top tier JIT compilation request so if your application is short lived, you may not see this output.

 Optimizing JVM-based applications is a science in itself.
-Compilation may not even be a factor in the case of poor performance as the problem may lie in any other part of the VM (I/O, garbage collection, threading etc) or in poorly written application or 3rd party library code.
+The compilation may not even be a factor in the case of poor performance as the problem may lie in any other part of the VM (I/O, garbage collection, threading etc) or in poorly written application or 3rd party library code.
 For this reason, it's